November 1922

 Dorney (2017), pgs 172-173

 A mother and son are caught in an ambush by anti-Treaty volunteers on a pro-Treaty cycle patrol at Milltown village in Co.
 Kerry.
-Both are wounded and the son (Jeremiah McKenna) died on the 12th November.
+Both are wounded and the son (Jeremiah McKenna) dies on November 12th.
 The McKeenas lived between Milltown and Castlemaine.

 Doyle (2008), pg 215